 - News or public/official information (Note that all news articles are either YM or YL).

-If your site is geared toward any of the above areas, it’s especially important that you take the time to optimize it for Google’s Search Rater Guidelines.
+If your site is geared toward any of the above areas, it’s especially important that you take the time to optimize it for Google’s Search Quality Rater Guidelines.
 By doing so, your page’s ranking won’t be penalized because of increased scrutiny.